You likely have in your possession a priceless gem, if you are one of the lucky ones to have been given artworks during times of perceived “madness”.

 This is part of my story.
 I can tell you all there is hope.
 I have always been a private person regarding my problems, but I do feel for myself and many others they should hear some bits of my story.
 Reluctant as I have been, I feel no shame in my journey.

-At face value I am a kind and inventive person, but when stress came to the fore I would turn to the bottle, then a change would come over me.
-I became a snarly creature who made no sense at all, fear at first overtook me not understanding this dramatic change of character, the pain, anguish and despair like a child lost in the woods, then came my fears.
-I could not help myself, I watched my wife cry tears of love and sadness, the guy she married was a bumbling idiot having to be hospitalised loads of times.
+At face value I am a kind and inventive person, but when stress comes to the fore I turn to the bottle, then a change will come over me.
+I become a snarly creature who makes no sense at all.
+Fear at first overtaking me, not understanding this dramatic change of character, the pain, anguish and despair like a child lost in the woods, then come my night-time terror fears.
+I could not help myself, I watch my wife cry tears of love and sadness, the guy she married, a bumbling idiot having to be hospitalised loads of times.

-And when I stopped the shakes the shivers, the trembles overwhelmed me.
+And when I stopped the shakes the shivers, then the trembles overwhelm me.
 I could only weakly hide from the real world too ashamed to ask Jenny for help.
-Healing to me was meant for others not me, I was ok.
+Healing to me was meant for others not me, I was OK.

-Again, and again I continued to have my benders, and the roller-coaster of madness continued as I was heading towards a spiritual and human death.
-I willed myself to come over to the bright light of humanity and spirituality.
-Though I had accepted energy clearings many times when at my very worst still I hid from Jenny emotionally and spiritually.
+Again, and again I continue to have my benders, and the roller-coaster of madness continues as I head towards a spiritual and human death.
+I will myself to come over to the bright light of humanity and spirituality.
+Though I have accepted energy clearings many times, at my very worst still I hide from Jenny emotionally and spiritually.
 Remarkably one evening in August 2014 I asked for help and like a baby, she put me to bed, gave Reiki healing, placing a rose quartz crystal in my hand.
 Then the truly spiritual moment arrived. https://emergingproud.com/2017/03/04/brave-alan-tells-us-how-an-intense-spiritual-awakening-opened-him-up-to-a-new-talent-and-a-new-way-of-being/

 After this from nowhere came over 100 pieces of artworks that emerged.
 I have only ever drawn stick man type drawings in my life, where and how did this happen, I did not know.
 Of course I had a choice but I ran off course with it all.
 In 2016 I had a complete nervous breakdown and subsequently lost my home.
 I still drank, and my spiritual and physical health became worse.
 I went to many support groups and I fully understand and accept that there are many people who suffer like I did – lost in the wilderness, filthy clothes, unshaven in tatters, smoking dog ends off the street, being homeless in a b&b sleeping on a urine-stained mattress yet thankful for a roof over my head, using food banks, and many times wandering aimlessly, waiting to die.

-I never gave up on Jenny’s intuitive sense, of the healing and wellness coaching that she offered in those dark moments.
-I am alive today because of these unconditionally given healings.
-I trusted her and pleaded that she help guide me through my journey.
-In the end I trusted her, the universe and her good sense to know how to help bring me back to life in the full sense.
+I never give up on Jenny’s intuitive sense, of the healing and wellness coaching that she offers in those dark moments.
+I am alive today because of these unconditionally given healing’s.
+I trust her and plead that she help guide me through my journey.
+In the end I trust her, the universe and her good sense to know how to help bring me back to life in the full sense.

 I hope that my life continues in a happy and proportionate way but I am fully aware that I’m probably at last chance saloon and the gates of hell await me if I don’t continue on the path.
 Its tough out there in the real world and whether we’re trapped in various problematic areas such as low self-esteem, weight problems – if you dig deep you just may reach the goals you seek.
-I meet many wonderful people on this journey of recovery, especially the team at the Saltburn WellBeing Centre who never judge me and show me kindness always, now I need to be kind to me.
+I meet many wonderful people on this journey of recovery who show me kindness always, now I need to be kind to me.

 In short when you reach out and receive unconditional love from people who don’t judge you but wish to help you, you cannot measure the inner feeling of joy.
 Wholeness cannot be truly lost if you have faith, trust and belief.
-I am alive today because I am now learning, and to those who think there is no hope, please, know that there is.
+I am alive today because I am now learning, and to those who think there is no hope after relapse, after relapse, please, know that there is.